Fluency refers to the smoothness, rate, and effort of speech. Stuttering occurs when there is an interruption in fluency of speech.

 The frequency and severity of stuttering may fluctuate and depend on the speaking and social situation.

-The cause of stuttering is still a bit of a mystery.
+The cause is still a bit of a mystery.
 Currently, researchers believe, stuttering may be caused by:

 - Genetic factors